Mark Alan Miller

+Career

-Previously, he was Vice President and Head of Development of Seraphim, Inc., Clive Barker's production company.
+Miller served as Vice President and Head of Development of Seraphim, Inc., Clive Barker's production company.
 Miller is also a writer, producer and director, having written for Boom!
 Studios and Dark Horse.

-Miller is the founder of Encyclopocalypse Publications, a hybrid publishing and audiobook company that specializes in reprints of film novelizations and out-of-print horror novels in addition to publishing new genre content.
+In 2017, Miller founded Encyclopocalypse Publications, a hybrid publishing and audiobook company that specializes in reprints of film novelizations and out-of-print horror novels, in addition to publishing new genre content.

 Miller’s university biography states he ghostwrote the New York Times best-selling book The Scarlet Gospels, which is credited to Clive Barker.